mikakallberg/cozycorner/testing.md

 - A logged out User can log in or register an account
 #
 ## Profiles
+- All testing is done on multiple users
-- Testing creating a profile for the User Matt
+- Testing creating a profile
 - Testing editing profile:
          - Bio
          - Image